Azure-Framework/AChat/README.md

 ensure AChat
 ```

-Replace `qbx_core` with your actual framework resource if you are not using Qbox.
+Replace `qbx_core` with your framework resource if you are not using Qbox.

+---

 ## Qbox / QBX Notes

+> [!NOTE]
-Qbox uses the real resource name `qbx_core`.
-Do not start or depend on `qbx-core` as a resource name.
+> Qbox uses the real resource name `qbx_core`.
+Do not use `qbx-core` as the actual resource folder/resource name.

 AChat uses the QBX server export path and client player-data cache fallback so chat names resolve from character data instead of falling back to the FiveM player name.

 If you use Qbox, make sure `qb-core` is not forced as a dependency in any edited version of this resource.

+---

 ## Configuration

-Main configuration files:
+Main files:

 ```txt
 config.lua